-- 271. Every person who is detained in the Dallas County Jail because she cannot afford to pay money bail and has not been ordered detained pursuant to lawful procedures is subjected to Defendants' wealth-based detention scheme in which an arrestee must either pay for her liberty or remain in a jail cell. - 272.
-The average daily jail population in 2016 was 5,338 people.38 - 273.
+257. Every person who is detained in the Dallas County Jail because she cannot afford to pay money bail and has not been ordered detained pursuant to lawful procedures is subjected to

+Defendants' wealth-based detention scheme in which an arrestee must either pay for her liberty or remain in a jail cell.

+- 258. The average daily jail population in 2016 was 5,338 people.37 - 259.
 In September 2017, a typical month and the most recent month for which data could be located, the average daily population of misdemeanor arrestees being detained pretrial was 409 people.
-The average daily population of state-jail felony39 arrestees being held pretrial was 253.
+The average daily population of state-jail felony38 arrestees being held pretrial was 253.
+And the average daily population of felony arrestees (excluding state-jail-felony arrestees) being held pretrial was 1,639.
+The vast majority of people being held prior to trial would be released if they could afford to pay a secured financial condition of release.39 - 260.
+On any given day, there are hundreds of outstanding arrest warrants issued in Dallas County, and every day more are issued. - 261.
+Even arrestees who eventually pay the monetary amount required for release, or who are eventually released on unsecured bail, suffer wealth-based detention prior to being released.
+In 2016, arrestees who were released on surety bonds spent an average of four days in jail prior to release; arrestees who were released on pretrial-release bonds spent an average of two days in jail prior to release (between January and September 2017, the average increased to three

-38 Jail Population Committee Meeting Report, supra note 24, at 3.
+37 Jail Population Committee Meeting Report, supra note 24, at 3.

-39 In the early 1990s, as part of its effort to address overcrowding in its state prisons and facilitate treatment during incarceration for people struggling with drug addiction, the Texas legislature created a new category of felony offense: the state jail felony.
+38 In the early 1990s, as part of its effort to address overcrowding in its state prisons and facilitate treatment during incarceration for people struggling with drug addiction, the Texas legislature created a new category of felony offense: the state jail felony.
 So-called "state jail" facilities were brought within the control of the Texas Department of Criminal Justice, and individuals convicted of state jail felonies were no longer sent to Texas prisons, but rather to "state jails."
 State-jail felony offenses are typically non-violent offense and, in many instances, are misdemeanor offenses enhanced by prior misdemeanor convictions.
-Although specific data on the frequency of charges is not
+Although specific data on the frequency of charges is not available in Dallas County, in Harris County, a majority of state-jail felony charges are for possession of less than a gram of a controlled substance (40% of state-jail felony arrests), and third-offender theft under \$2,500 (14%), which is a misdemeanor offense unless the person charged has two prior convictions for the same misdemeanor offense.